What is WiFi? A Simple Explanation for Beginners

 Your WiFi password is usually printed on a sticker on the bottom or back of your router.
 Look for words like "Network Key", "WiFi Password", or "WPA Key".

-If you cannot find it, call your internet provider — they can tell you over the phone.
+- Call your internet provider — they can usually reset your password over the phone

-Common WiFi Problems
+Common WiFi Problems and Quick Fixes

 "WiFi connected but no internet"